 Every adoption is unique, as is every open adoption relationship.
 How this plays out will depend on your situation and the adoptive family who will be placed with your baby.
 Pre-placement contact in an open adoption can be a great time to work out naming.

 Your question, “Whenever you give a baby up for adoption, do you decide to name it?” could be followed with a second question, “How do I choose a name?”

 There are so many different ways to go about naming a baby.
-You could choose a family name to pass on heritage, a biblical name if you are a person of faith or simply a name that you like the sound of.
-The online magazine Parents has put together a guide to picking the perfect baby name, and the Today Show has a great blog about a few things to watch out for when picking a name.
+You could choose a family name to pass on heritage, a biblical name if you are a person of faith, or simply a name that you like the sound of.
+Parents, an online magazine, has put together a guide to picking the perfect baby name, and The Today Show has a great blog about a few things to watch out for when picking a name.

 To get more helpful information and support, get connected with an adoption professional today.